cityxen/RelayTracker/README.md

 All commands now working, VIC-Rel support added

 This program allows you to program and playback a sequence of states for an 8 Channel relay board similar to a VIC-Rel for the Commodore 64.
-It may even work with a VIC-Rel, but can't test it.
-If someone has a VIC-Rel and would like to test it, please let us know if it works.
+It does work with the VIC-Rel (Thanks to Saj Tron for testing it).
 The schematic for each device will be in the folder for that machine.

 Here is a brief demo of what this looks like in operation during the early stages of development: https://www.youtube.com/watch?v=qtZTxJKP-fk